bionetslab/grn-confounders/README.md

 Then check whether the mean Jaccard Indices of the cmparison with the networks inferred from the entire data are stored in results/JI.
 The path names resolve as follows: TODO

 Run the jupyter-notebook ... located in the root directory to create line plots of the results.

+## Instructions on running tests on your own data
+TODO

+## Instructions on running tests with new methods
+To define custom algorithm wrappers, the user is referred to the script 'dummy_custom_' TODO, implementing the stub of a new method wrapper inheriting from NetwrokInferenceWrapper.py.
+For further instructions, please visit confinspect TODO and read the documentation and README.

 ## License
 GNU GPL